- Site Analysis

 Insulating between wall studs

 Blanket or mat insulation, or rigid polystyrene boards, may be installed between wall studs.

 In order to achieve the required R-value, the wall may require deeper framing.
 For example, R4.0 insulation can be used in 140 mm framing, whereas R2.8 insulation is the highest practicable common insulation material that can be used with 90 mm framing.
 An alternative construction technique such as double stud construction may also be used.

 An EIFS system may be installed outside the framing.

-If the risk score is 7 or greater, under Building Code Compliance Document E2/AS1, the cladding will have to be fixed over a drained and vented cavity.
+Under E2/AS1, all EIFS cladding must be fixed over a drained and vented cavity.
 This will reduce the insulation value provided by the EIFS by approximately 40%, so insulation may also be required in the wall framing.

 Reducing the effects of thermal bridging